arifmohammad30/trapnet/README.md

 The honeypot deceives attackers by presenting fake login forms, input fields, and hidden endpoints designed to appear exploitable.
 Once an attacker interacts with these, the system logs their actions—such as SQL injection attempts, unauthorized URL access, or brute-force login tries—and immediately sends a notification email to the administrator for timely action.

 Technologies Used:
-Frontend: HTML, CSS, JavaScript (for UI and traps)

 Backend: Python with Flask

 Email Alerts: Python smtplib.

-Database: SQLite/MySQL for attack logs

 Security Tools: Wireshark